syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/virtual-scroll.md

 * Cell selection will not be persisted.
 * The number of records rendered will be determined by the `Height` property.
 * It is necessary to mention the height of the Gantt in pixels when enabling Virtual Scrolling.
+* With virtualization enabled, data is rendered in sets per page.
+When scrolling to view the next set of records, if a record is selected, only the current page's records are returned by the Gantt's public methods.
+This occurs because the Gantt chart doesn't maintain records from all pages to optimize performance.